Cherry AG: Cherry MX

-Cherry “Mechanical X-Point” technology, Shortened to MX, switches were developed and patented in the early 1980s and first marketed around 1985.
+Cherry “Mechanical X-Point” ("MX") switches were developed and patented in the early 1980s and first marketed around 1985.
 In the consumer keyboard market, Cherry MX switches are often referenced by the color of the key stem—the part of the switch below the keycap which moves downwards when pressed.

 Keyboard makers such as Cooler Master, Corsair, and G.Skill use Cherry's Cherry MX switches in their designs or "imitate them," such as Razer's Kailh Green switches in the first Generation Razer Black widow Chroma.
 Cherry sells its own keyboards in "modest volumes."
 Its MX 10.0 TKL keyboard lacks the tenkey section of the keyboard.
 In 2018, the company introduced mechanical keyboard switches for thinner keyboards.
 It makes its Cherry MX Silent switches, or Pink switches, as a range on keyboards like the Corsair K70.

-Most common Cherry MX switches are:
+The most common Cherry MX switches are: